epfl-ada/ada-2023-project-goodgradeplease2023/README.md

 All this already shows that there are very promising trends between the pandemic and video games, further analysis is needed, as detailed by these milestones:

 ### Internal milestones:
+- Done for 19/11:
-- Adressing the missing values that some countries have for their wikipedia traffic
+  - Adressing the missing values that some countries have for their wikipedia traffic.
-- Choosing which video games are a good choice to represent a genre
+  - Choosing which video games are a good choice to represent a genre.
-- Choosing what languages are good due to them being mostly spoken in only one country
+  - Choosing what languages are good due to them being mostly spoken in only one country.
+- Done for 01/12:
-- Finding trends for each genre during the pandemic using the english wikipedia as it's an "average" since most countries speak at least some english
+  - Finding trends for each genre during the pandemic using the english wikipedia as it's an "average" since most countries speak at least some english.
+- Done for 08/12:
-- Finding trends between the mobility dataset and each video game genre
+  - Finding trends between the mobility dataset and each video game genre.
+- Done for 15/12:
+  - Cleaning and commenting the code.
   - Creating the story with the findings.
+- Done for 22/12:
   - Creating the website for the datastory.